arturLua/passwordgenerator/README.md

 # Random Password Generator

-This Python script creates strong, up-to-date passwords by stringing together random English words with digits and symbols, striving to keep things secure without making you overthink it.<br>
+This Python script creates strong, up-to-date passwords by stringing together random English words with digits and symbols, striving to keep things secure without making you overthink it.<br><br>
 Inspired by the famous [xkcd #936 comic strip](https://xkcd.com/936/) - *Making passwords easy for humans to remember and hard for machines to crack*.

 ### Key Features: